 Cebu, is situated the country’s Central Visayas region.
-There is definetly a spanish influence here, which I believe dates back to it;s 16th century colonial past.
+There is definitely a Spanish influence here, which I believe dates back to it’s 16th century colonial past.

 Most memorable thing from here, was the short trip to swim with Whale Sharks.
 It was a difficult one for me though, because on one had, I thought this was a bit too touristy and surely cant be great for the sharks themselves.
 However on the flip side, it boosts the local community in terms of provides jobs, helps put food on the table and so forth.
 Il get back on to this in a bit.